jhb94/investing_foro/Readme.md

-## INVESTING:COM Snentiments Analysis Alerting System
+## INVESTING:COM Sentiments Analysis Alerting System

 Repository that monitores the behaviour of the best users in [INVESTING](https://investing.com) user forum.